Yashvant-Chhapwale/Scribe_Smart-Notes/README.md

 </div>

 # Scribe_Smart Notes
-Scribe Notepad - Redefined is a modern, feature-rich notepad application designed for efficiency and ease of use.
-This project enhances the traditional notepad experience with improved functionality and a sleek UI.
+Scribe_Smart Notes is a smart notepad application with an AI chatbot assistant powered by Google Gemini, enabling smart note-taking, summaries, and real-time assistance.
+Stay organized and boost productivity with AI-driven features! 🚀